mr-bt/manager.README/README.md

 # What I believe
 Below you'll find my core beliefs.

-**I believe** that teams are more important than individuals.
-Although, is always good to have around world-class starts so that we can learn from them.
+**I believe** that teams are more important than superstars.
+Although, is always good to have around superstars so that we can learn from them.

 **I believe** in Directly-Responsible Individual (DRI).